Foreign policy of Herbert Hoover: Debt moratorium of 1931

 The Hoover Moratorium was a one-year suspension of Germany's World War I reparations obligations and of the repayment of the war loans that the United States had extended to the Allies in 1917/18.
 The moratorium was the result of a proposal President Hoover issued on 20 June 1931 that was intended to ease the ongoing international financial crisis and provide time for recovery.
 The moratorium included payments on both principal and interest.

 The proposal was met with initial disapproval from France and many American citizens, but after much telephone lobbying by Hoover, it had gained support from 15 nations by 6 July.
 It was approved by the United States Congress in December.

 A few of the former Allies continued to make payments to the United States on their war loans after the moratorium expired, but only Finland was able and willing to meet all obligations.
 German reparation payments did not resume in 1932 due to the overall economic situation.
 Germany's war debts were finally consolidated and paid off in 1953 by the London Agreement on German External Debts.

 Ex-president 1933–1964

+Late 1930s

+In March 1938, Hoover visited Nazi Germany to meet Adolf Hitler and other high-ranking Nazi officials, such as Hermann Göring.
+Hoover was there to discuss Nazi Germany's economic rebuilding, if Germany could be democratic, and the Debt moratorium during his time as president, as well as his grudge towards FDR.
+The meeting was around 40 minutes long.
+Hoover also didn't want to go, but he choose to.
+After staying in Berlin for a while, he left for Warsaw, Poland.

+False accusations of the meeting being chaotic ensued and were denied by both Hoover and Hitler, and debunked by recordings.

+He was the only US president to meet Hitler in person.